glowiak/pkg-tools/README.txt

 -ported pkg-tools to bourne shell (orginal /bin/sh, still used in FreeBSD and NetBSD)

 pkg-get is now unsupported, please use btw instead

+# btw 1.4 update
+-added dependiences support.
+To have compatibility with older packages, 'add' option will install packages without resolving dependiences, while 'ndd' option will install packages, but install their dependiences first.

+# Adding dependiences to packages
+[NOTE: btw doesn't support installing dependiences of dependiences, so instead of 'apache-apr-util' use 'apache-apr apache-apr-util'.]
+//First create pkg-create0 directory: mkdir /tmp/pkg-create0
+echo "<dependency 1> <dependency 2> <dependency 3>" > /tmp/pkg-create0/.DEPS_PKG //replace '<dependency X>' with depenciendes of your package
+//Now normally create the package, and upload it to a repo.
+This package supports dependiences.
+I'm working on installing local files with dependiences. pkg-create <name> <version> <creator> <architecture> <postinst script path>